5 best travel board games to take on holiday this summer

 If you plan on picking up one game from the Tiny Epic series for your travels, go with Tiny Epic Galaxies, a dice-rolling strategy game in which you must seize control of planets to harvest their resources and grow your empire.
-As it’s mostly dice and cards it doesn’t eat up your entire table, making it an ideal travel game.
+As it’s mostly dice and cards it doesn’t eat up your entire table, making it an ideal travel space-based board game.

 3. Welcome to the Dungeon